-Clinical Sexology Education - Track 3 Students will attend this track in five (5)-day increments for a total of six (6) weeks.
-Each 5-day increment will be spaced two (2) months apart.
-Times 9am-3pm EST (unless otherwise indicated) Date -- -- ------ --
+Clinical Sexology Education - Track 3 Times Date Students will attend this track in five (5)-day increments for a 9am-3pm EST total of six (6) weeks.
+Each 5-day increment will be spaced two (2) (unless months apart. otherwise indicated)